Str2Str: A Score-based Framework for Zero-shot Protein Conformation Sampling: Related Work

-\paragraph{Protein structure design} A parallel research interest emerging recently focuses on the protein backbone structure design based on deep generative models.
-Early attempts include ProtDiff~\citep{trippe2022diffusion}, which generates novel CA-only backbones; protein structure-sequence co-generation based on structural constraints~\citep{anand2022protein}; and diffusion models tailored for antibody design ~\citep{luo2022antigen}.
+\paragraph{Protein Backbone Design.} A parallel research interest emerging recently focuses on the protein backbone structure design based on deep generative models.
+Early attempts include ProtDiff~\citep{trippe2022diffusion}, which generates novel C$^\alpha$-only backbones; protein structure-sequence co-generation based on structural constraints~\citep{shi2022protein}; and diffusion models tailored for antibody design ~\citep{luo2022antigen}.
 FoldingDiff complements these by applying diffusion to the dihedral angles of backbones.
 Chroma~\citep{ingraham2022illuminating} designs novel protein backbones with several conditional inputs including natural language and comprehensively evaluates the programmability.
-Meanwhile, RFdiffusion~\citep{watson2022broadly} pushed the diffusion-based protein design to the experimental side and validated the effectiveness of generative modeling for this task.
-More advanced methods including Genie~\citep{lin2023generating} and FrameDiff~\citep{yim2023se} have been proposed very recently, leveraging the invariant point attention (IPA) modules proposed by AF2~\citep{jumper2021highly} to enhance model capacity. \paragraph{Learning for protein dynamics} Due to the inefficiency of classical simulations for protein dynamics~\citep{bernardi2015enhanced, karplus2002molecular}, several works attempted to perform efficient sampling or learn neural force fields from simulation data.
-Boltzmann generators~\citep{noe2019boltzmann} were developed to generate equilibrium samples using normalizing flows~\citep{dinh2014nice, rezende2015variational} trained on simulation data or ground-truth energy.
-CGNets~\citep{wang2019machine} proposed learning coarse-grained (CG) force fields trained by a force-matching objective in a supervised learning manner.
-Flow-matching~\citep{köhler2023flow} improved this by complementing density estimation and sampling right before force-matching, thus not relying on ground-truth forces in simulation data.
-The most recent work~\citep{arts2023two} proposed to train diffusion model on samples from equilibrium distribution of a specific protein, and leveraged either the first-layer score function as learned force field or the entire backward diffusion to perform conformational sampling.
-However, these works can suffer from the transferability problem~\citep{wang2019machine} and cannot be generalized to unseen proteins.
-While these methods were designed \textit{ad hoc} and can only be applied to the proteins they are trained on, our method is distinguished from them by performing zero-shot conformation sampling, ready for modeling unseen protein dynamics.
+Meanwhile, RFDiffusion~\citep{watson2022broadly} pushed the diffusion-based protein design to the experimental side and validated the effectiveness of generative modeling for this task.
+More advanced methods including Genie~\citep{lin2023generating} and FrameDiff~\citep{yim2023se} have been proposed very recently that leverages the invariant point attention modules to enhance model capacity.